Handling Overseas Assets in Divorce – How a Family Lawyer Can Help

 In countries where British Financial Orders are not upheld, the enforcement process could become more difficult.
 In some cases, it might even be necessary to change the British Order into a local one before we can start to enforce it.

-Our Family and Divorce Lawyers are experienced in this area and can support you throughout the litigation process, liaising with foreign lawyers where necessary to ensure you receive what you’re entitled to according to the Courts.
+Our Family Law Solicitors are experienced in this area and can support you throughout the litigation process, liaising with foreign lawyers where necessary to ensure you receive what you’re entitled to according to the Courts.

 Get in touch, today!